zhiwae97/Nature_CA/README.md

 # Nature_CA
-A webpage version of documentary 'Nature, CA'l, designed by Zhiwei Feng.
+This is a webpage version of documentary *Nature, CA* Website designed by Zhiwei Feng
+Documentary directed, shot, and edited by Zhiwei Feng and Chris Chang Produced at the Graduate School of Journalism, University of California, Berkeley.
+Copyright 2022.